 Increased Home Value

 Homeowners often look for ways to raise their home value through upgrades and renovations.
 Installing a solar system can increase your home value, too.
-In 2019, Zillow found that homes with solar panels sold for about 4% more, on average, than comparable homes with solar power.
+In 2019, Zillow found that homes with solar panels sold for about 4% more, on average, than comparable homes without solar power.
 Some states even offer tax exemptions to ensure that you benefit from the home value boost without having to pay higher property taxes.

 Solar Tax Breaks and Incentives